landonb/virtualenvwrapper/README.txt

 What if your local project has more than one virtualenv?

-- E.g., suppose I have two ``pyproject.toml`` files for the
+- For example, suppose I have two ``pyproject.toml`` files for the
   project:

   - There's the conventional config, ``wonka/pyproject.toml``,
     which installs all dependencies normally.

-  - But there's also a special config, say, ``wonka/.editable/pyproject.toml``, which installs some dependencies in editable mode.
+  - But there's also a special config, say, ``wonka/.pyproject-editable/pyproject.toml``, which installs some dependencies in editable mode.

 - To get started, I'll create two separate virtualenv directories::